Sourabh-km13/Api_Gateway_Flight/README.md

 # API Gateway — FlySmart

-Node.js **API Gateway** for the FlySmart flight booking platform.
-Owns authentication, role-based access control (RBAC), rate limiting, and reverse-proxy routing to the Flight and Booking microservices.
+API Gateway for the flight booking platform, serving as the single entry point for all client requests.
+It handles JWT authentication, role-based access control (RBAC), rate limiting, and reverse-proxy routing before forwarding requests to the Flight and Booking microservices.

-**Resume highlight:** BFF-style gateway with JWT auth, multi-role RBAC, admin-gated mutation paths, and authenticated reverse proxies to internal services.

 ---